Self Employed Tax Return Example USA-based (Tax Year 2025 Guide)

 📚

-Business Education Courses, books, webinars, and conferences that maintain or improve skills required in your current business.
+Business Education Courses, books, professional certifications, and conferences that maintain or improve skills in your current trade.
+Does not cover costs to enter a new profession.

 💻